 Have you Been Charged with Aggravated Child Molestation in Georgia?

 Many people automatically associate sex crimes with Law and Order SVU, but in reality, some people are wrongfully charged and do not receive a fair chance because people deem them guilty from the beginning.
 Lawson and Berry and their team of Georgia Aggravated Child Molestation Attorneys have over 20 years of criminal law experience and are here to help you.
 Our Lawyers genuinely care for you and want to make sure you receive a fair trial.
 Contact us today for a free case evaluation.

 Georgia Law on Aggravated Child Molestation O.C.G.A. § 16-6-4(c) reads as follows:

 What has to be Proven

-To be convicted of aggravated child molestation, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be convicted of aggravated child molestation in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 This involves a showing that the child was injured or an act of sodomy was committed as well as satisfying the requirements for child molestation.
 Child molestation requires that the victim is under 16 years of age and that an immoral or indecent act was committed.

 Penalty for Aggravated Child Molestation in Georgia